Laba garlic: Culture

 The specific history of Laba garlic is unknown; One popular saying is that "garlic" and "count" are homonyms in Chinese.
 Businessmen usually count their financial income and expenditure of the year in lunar December eighth, and creditors also collect debts on this day.
 Because this day is close to China's traditional Spring Festival, the firms tapu direct debt collecting in people's homes.
 So the gift of vinegar pickled garlic indicated debt collection.

 Preparation

-Prepare a container.
-Skin and wash the garlic.
-Put garlic and vinegar into the container and seal it.
+Garlic is skinned and washed and put with vinegar into a container, which is then sealed.
 Sugar and salt may be added according to personal preference.
-Place it in a low-temperature environment.
+The container is placed in a low-temperature environment.
 Storage time is not fixed, usually about 20 days, until the color is green.

 In some areas and families, there is a method of making "Orthodox" Laba garlic, using specific purple garlic and rice vinegar in the eighth day of lunar December.